machineshopuk/SingleChannelMotorDriver/README.md

 | capacitor(+) | J5-1                         |

 > ⚠️ **Important:** Do **not** connect the FTDI VCC or 5V pin.
 Your board is already powered via 12V.
 > The capacitor is wired in series between the DRS/RTS pin on the USB-UART and J5-1.
-This ensures the reset is handled correctly
+This ensures the reset is handled correctly.
+The wire to J5-1 does not need to be soldered in, as long as the wire is touching the pad.

 ![wiring](./IMG_7524.jpeg)
 ---